rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

   - [UAF](https://www.computer.org/csdl/journal/ts/5555/01/09583875/1xSHTQhhdv2)

-I should probably put a note for a reader, that it is not necessarily her/his/its technical skill that is lacking while comprehending my technical description of bugs, but rather my interpretation was not straightforward to digest.
+I should probably put a note for the reader, that it is not necessarily their technical skill that is lacking while comprehending my technical description of bugs, but rather my interpretation was not straightforward to digest.
 I guess, I could write it with empathy to basics and background from the very beginning, however that would be a lot of additional work for my lazy self, and actually, it would be also counterproductive in my point of view.

-I intend for a reader to work with this post as a reference and more of a highlight of my way of research.
+I intend for the reader to work with this post as a reference and more of a highlight of my way of research.
 That means reading the post, getting a general idea but having open questions, answering those questions by reversing targeted area ( vmusrv, vp9fs, vmwp ) - either by targeted functionality understanding in general or by patch diffing particular CVEs - to get a better understanding, and get back to post to crack what and why I did and what I possibly omit and fail to see.
 Maybe looping somewhere in the process.
 If struggling with triggering host code by your packet, I may help with that in the next post.

 I don't recommend re-invent this wheel 'of mine' ( tbh I very rarely - read: close to never - repro others bugz, cuz I don't see a point - until I am working on a technology ), but rather to use info, go beyond, or avoid the wheel and come with something I did not comprehend in my box.